 It's that easy:

-Then simply coat the chicken pieces carefully in breadcrumbs (eggs are not necessary to bind them) and fry for about 5 to 7 minutes until golden brown.
+Then simply coat the chicken pieces thoroughly in breadcrumbs (eggs are not necessary to bind them) and fry for about 5 to 7 minutes until golden brown.

 Dab off any remaining fat.
 The pieces glaze with honey and finally generously with our Everything Seasoning sprinkle.